anthelix/udacity_capstone/README.md

 ## How To Do

+I used Docker.
+You can run the etl.py and jupyter notebook.

 * I use compress the dataset in  `data.zip`
 * then , to upload large file to github
   * ```